datagrok-ai/public/help/develop/exercises.md

 1. Navigate into the folder with your `<NAME>-sequence` package created in ["Setting up the environment"](#setting-up-the-environment).
-2. Let's add a custom cell renderer to represent our nucleotide sequences in high density on the screen.
+2. Let's add a custom cell renderer for a _nucleotide sequence box_ to represent our sequences in high density on the screen.
    We need to render each nucleotide sequence with a monospace font in small letter sizing, fitting
    into a rectangular cell area and adding ellipsis to the end of the string if it won't fit.
    This is a basis for a very useful nucleotide sequence representation in bioscience applications.